Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Experiments

-\paragraph{Evaluation on KITTI and Cityscapes} We evaluate the generalization performance of our Learned Size Prior with the dimensions of the annotated 3D bounding box on both KITTI \cite{KITTI} and Cityscapes \cite{Cityscapes} datasets in \emph{Car} class.
-We compare the performance of Learned Size Prior to a fixed car height prior (1.59m, following \cite{PuttingObjects}) and MonoCInIS \cite{MonoCInIS}, a 3D object detection model which outputs object dimensions from an image and an instance mask.
+We evaluate the generalizability of our LSP with the dimensions of the annotated 3D bounding box on both the KITTI~\cite{KITTI} and the Cityscapes~\cite{Cityscapes} datasets in the \emph{Car} class.
+We compare the results of LSP to a fixed car height prior (1.59m, following~\cite{PuttingObjects}) and MonoCInIS~\cite{MonoCInIS}, a 3D object detection model that outputs object dimensions from an image and an instance mask.
 We train MonoCInIS from scratch with the KITTI dataset.
 As an evaluation metric, we compute the absolute relative error for each dimension.
-When we estimate car dimensions with Learned Size Prior and MonoCInIS, we use a ground-truth instance mask for making a car image mask and as input, respectively.
-For all the experiments in Learned Size Prior, input vehicle masks are cropped and resized to 300$\times$300.
-On the KITTI dataset, we extract 3,769 samples for evaluation \cite{KITTI3dSplit}.
+When we estimate car dimensions with LSP and MonoCInIS, we use a ground-truth instance mask for making a car image mask and as input, respectively.
+For all the experiments in LSP, input vehicle masks are cropped and resized to 300$\times$300 resolution.
+On the KITTI dataset, we extract 3,769 samples for evaluation~\cite{KITTI3dSplit}.
 On the Cityscapes dataset, we evaluate on the validation split, which has 500 samples.
+On the KITTI dataset, each object is separated into 3 levels based on detection difficulty: Easy, Moderate, and Hard.
+Considering the difference in focal lengths between KITTI and Cityscapes, we also separate objects on Cityscapes into the same levels as on KITTI.

-As shown in \cref{tab:LearnedSizePrior}, Learned Size Prior outperforms the other two methods in most cases.
-Particularly, the accuracy of MonoCInIS drops on the Cityscapes dataset because of the domain gap.
-On the other hand, thanks to the large training data and multiple data augmentations, our Learned Size Prior obtains the highest generalizability and robustly estimates dimensions on any datasets.
+As shown in \cref{tab:LearnedSizePrior}, LSP outperforms the other two methods in most cases.
+Particularly, the accuracy of MonoCInIS drops on Cityscapes since it overfits to the training dataset, \ie, KITTI and cannot address the domain gap.
+In contrast, thanks to the large training data and various augmentations, our LSP obtains the highest generalizability and robustly estimates dimensions on any dataset.
+Learning not only car height but also width and length also improves the prediction accuracy as this facilitates estimation of the overall car sizes.